Pressure washer pump types

 Another large consideration you want to keep in mind with this product is the unloader that comes with the unit.

-This unloader lets you have zero pressure in your gun when you release the handle because it will divert the water through the unloader and circulate it back into the pump when you release the trigger to kill the pressure in the gun.
+This unloader allows zero pressure in your gun when you release the handle.
+When you release the trigger, the water diverts through the unloader and circulates back into the pump, killing the pressure in the gun.

 There are several unloader designs to consider on your pressure washer, and one big feature some models have is an adjustable unloader.

-If your unloader is adjustable, it’s a useful feature to have if you want to reduce the pressure your machine uses to prevent damage to softer surfaces.
+If your unloader is adjustable, it’s a useful feature that reduces the pressure your machine uses to prevent damage to softer surfaces.

-If the unit doesn’t have this feature, you can get lower-cost options that have a pressure washer gun you can adjust, but they’re not 100% effective, and you can still damage items.
+If the unit doesn’t have this feature, you can get lower-cost options with a pressure washer gun you can adjust.
+However, they’re not 100% effective, and you can still damage items.

-There are also external and internal loaders to consider, and an external loader gets placed after your pump while the internal option gets built right into the pump.
+There are also external and internal loaders to consider.
+An external loader is placed after your pump, while the internal option is built right into the pump.

 It’s easy to remove an external unloader to replace or repair them, and internal options take more time and effort.
 Unloaders are one part that has a history of failing, so going for an external unloader may be a smart choice.